scds/intro-python/lessons/lesson3d.md

 {: .no_toc}
 # Lesson 3d - Containers
 Suppose we had to keep track of the class average.
-We can't just make a variable for each mark, because there could be dozens, maybe hundreds of marks to store.
+We can’t just make a variable for each mark because there could be dozens, maybe hundreds, of marks to store.
 This is where containers come in.

+Containers can hold an arbitrary amount of data.
+There are different kinds of containers, and we’ll be going over four of them today.
+Lists, tuples, sets, and dictionaries.

 <details markdown="block">
   <summary>